ThanhNghia-JV4/ThanhNghia-JV4/README.md

-# Hi there 👋, I'm Nguyen Thanh Nghia
+# Hi there 👋, I'm Nguyen Thanh Nghia.
+I'm a Blockchain Developer on Viet Nam.
 <!--
 # I am Currently working on blockchain technology. -->